eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-Up to this point, we have only discussed the nuclear modification of pion for which the fragmentation functions in vacuum are well studied.
-Kaon and proton productions are complicated by the in-medium strangeness production or flavor conversion \cite{Schafer:2007xh,Chang:2014lla}, baryon production from fragmentation, as well as different hadronic absorption cross sections \footnote{The low-energy cross-section between $K^-$-$N$ and $K^+$-$N$ and between $p$-$N$ and $\bar{p}$-N are very different.
+Up to this point, we have only discussed the nuclear modification of $\pi^+$ for which the fragmentation functions in vacuum are well studied.
+Kaon and proton productions are complicated by in-medium strangeness production and flavor conversion \cite{Schafer:2007xh, Chang:2014lla}\footnote{When using GHT or HT formula under soft gluon approximations, we have neglected medium-modifications to the $g\rightarrow q\bar{q}$ splitting functions ($q=u,d,s$).
+We will go beyond the soft gluon approximation in future versions of eHIJING.}, baryon production mechanism \cite{Kharzeev:1996sq}, as well as different hadronic absorption cross sections \footnote{The low-energy cross-section between $K^-$-$N$ and $K^+$-$N$ and between $p$-$N$ and $\bar{p}$-N are very different.
 This is not the case between $\pi^+$-$N$ and $\pi^-$-$N$ collisions}.
-Study of the flavor dependence of the medium modification of hadron production can shed light on these processes.
-In Fig.~\ref{fig:Rz_speices}, we compare the medium modification of the fragmentation function $R_A(z_h)$ for $\pi^+$, $\pi^0$, $K^+$, $K^-$, $p$, and $\bar{p}$.
+Even though eHIJING does not include the aforementioned mechanisms, a systemic study of the flavor dependence of $R_A$ with pure nuclear PDF and medium-modified shower effects can still shed light on the problem.
+In Fig.~\ref{fig:Rz_speices}, we compare $R_A(z_h)$ for $\pi^+$, $\pi^0$, $K^+$, $K^-$, $p$, and $\bar{p}$.
 The $\pi^+$ modification (top left) has been discussed earlier.
-With the same set of parameters, the description of neutral pions (top right) is also satisfactory.
-For kaons, the experimental data suggest $K^-$ (middle right) is slightly more suppressed than $K^+$ (middle left) at intermediate $z_h$.
-However, the simulation results in a similar level of suppression.
-There are multiple causes that could have led to this discrepancy.
-Notice that the valence content of $K^+$ is $u\bar{s}$ and $K^-$ is $s\bar{u}$.
-Therefore, the valence quark for $K^-$ meson is more likely to be absorbed by the nuclear matter via $q\bar{q}$ fusion.
-If this is the case, the flavor dependence also depends on the valence structure of the heavy nuclei---an important question in itself.
-However, this simple explanation is complicated by the medium-induced $q\bar{q}$ production from gluon splitting.
-Since we have not included the medium modifications to quark-anti-quark pair production in the current model, we will leave this interesting topic to future work.
-The difference can also be caused in part by the $K^-$ cross-section on the nuclear target which is significantly larger than that of $K^+$.
-This hadronic mechanism also has its root in the different valence content of $K^+$ and $K^-$.
-However, it only applies to those hadrons that are formed inside the medium.
-The average formation time $\tau_H\sim z_h\nu/\lambda^2$ of hadrons with $z_h=0.2$ and $\nu=8$ GeV, $\Lambda=0.25$ GeV is already 5 fm$/c$, larger than the average path-length of the quark inside heavy-nuclei $3R/4$.
+Using the same set of parameters as $\pi^+$, the description of neutral pions (top right) is also satisfactory.
+For kaons, data suggest that $K^-$ (middle right) is slightly more suppressed than $K^+$ (middle left) at intermediate $z_h$, which is not captured by the simulation.
+The explanation for this discrepancy must be rooted in the different valance structures of $K^+(u\bar{s})$ and $K^+(\bar{u}s)$ but can differ in details.
+For example, at the partonic level, the $\bar{u}$ quark is more likely to be absorbed by the $u$-quark-rich nuclear matter and result in a stronger suppression of $K^-$ production.
+At the hadronic level, it can be explained by a larger $K^-$-$N$ cross-section than $K^+$-$N$ at low energy, which may apply to low-$z_h$ hadrons that formed inside the nucleus.
+In either case, the $R_A^{K^+}$ versus $R_A^{K^-}$ separation may carry information on the valence structure of the heavy nuclei.
+Finally, there is a more drastic difference between the $R_A$ of proton and anti-proton.
+This can be qualitatively understood with the same reasoning as for kaons.